-On 8 April 2020 the Australian Government passed legislative instruments and rules relating to the JobKeeper Program.
+On 8 April 2020 the Australian Government passed the first phase of legislative instruments and rules relating to the JobKeeper Program.
+This was followed by an announcement on 21 July 2020 extending the JobKeeper Program to its second phase, and a further update on 7 August 2020 expanding the scheme’s criteria and eligibility in response to Victorian lockdowns.
 The key information has been summarised below.

 1. What is the JobKeeper scheme?

-- The subsidy will start on 30 March 2020, with the first payments to be received by employers via ATO to the relevant nominated bank account of employer in the first week of May 2020.
+- JobKeeper 1.0 (Phase 1): From 20 March to 27 September 2020, eligible employees can access a wage subsidy of $1,500 per fortnight.
+The subsidy starts on 30 March 2020, with the first payments received by employers via ATO to the relevant nominated bank account of employer in the first week of May 2020.

 2. Eligibility criteria for employers

-- Employers are eligible if their business has an annual turnover of <$1B and they estimate their turnover has fallen or will likely fall by 30% or more or, for businesses with an annual turnover of >$1B and a turnover drop of 50% or more, over the “turnover test period”.
+- Their business has an annual turnover of <$1B and they estimate their turnover has fallen or will likely fall by 30% or more or, for businesses with an annual turnover of >$1B, a turnover drop of 50% or more, over the “turnover test period”.

 - That is, turnover is calculated as it is for GST purposes and is reported on Business Activity Statements.
 It includes all taxable supplies and all GST free supplies but not input taxed supplies.
 There will be some tolerance where employers, in good faith, estimate a 30% or more or 50% or more fall in turnover but actually experience a slightly smaller fall.

 - A calendar month that ends after 30 March 2020 and before 1 October 2020; or

 - A quarter that starts on 1 April 2020 (April, May and June) or 1 July 2020 (July, August and September); and

 - The relevant comparison period in 2019 that corresponds to the turnover test period above.